shaikirfanabegum/my-demo-work/README.md

-# Humana AI/ML DevOps Platform Demo
+# AI/ML DevOps Platform Demo

 This repository demonstrates an **enterprise-grade AI/ML DevOps platform** with a strong focus on **deployment maturity, governance, observability, and reliability**, rather than cloud complexity.